idris-bahce/Stock_News/README.md

-This is a project which send you message when your share in stock (in this case Tesla)changes 5 percent in two days and send first three relevant news about your company.
+This is a project which send you message when your share in stock (in this case Tesla) changes 5 percent in two days and sends first three relevant news about your share.
 You can see the APIs which are used in this project in main.py.